Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ### Get text description of an image

 You can get a language-based text description of an image.
 Request several descriptions with the `max_description` property if you are doing text analysis for keywords associated with the image.
-Examples of a text description for the following image include:

-    * a train crossing a bridge over a body of water
-    * a large bridge over a body of water
-    * a train crossing a bridge over a large body of water
+Examples of a text description for the following image include `a train crossing a bridge over a body of water`, `a large bridge over a body of water`, and `a train crossing a bridge over a large body of water`.

 ```Python
 domain = "landmarks"